mbalesni/openpilot-pipeline/README.md

 ## About

 The project is *in early development*.
-The ultimate goal is to create a codebase for training end-to-end autonomous driving models.
+The ultimate goal is to create a community codebase for training end-to-end autonomous driving models.

 Right now, the only implemented feature is distillation of path planning *from the original Openpilot driving model*.
 To train from scratch, we need to implement the creation of accurate ground truth paths by processing data from cars' GNSS, IMU, and visual odometry with [laika](https://github.com/commaai/laika) and [rednose](https://github.com/commaai/rednose) (PRs welcome!).

 Below we describe the implemented parts of the pipeline and current training results.

+In the end, we list [suggested improvements](#suggested-improvements-easy-pr) that could be easy PRs (be quick before they're out!).

 ## Model